-Attribute Name Description testsuite. test. name The output name of the current test in the report.
-Default value is the relative test.
+Attribute Name Description testsuite. test.name The output name of the current test in the report.
+Default value is the relative path of the test.
 It can be manually set by the user.
-More details on the output name are averaged test. name section Specific Custom Properties. testsuite.
-The current test absolute path in the filesystem. testsuite. test. properties The absolute path to the custom properties of the current test (see the property customPropertiesExtension) testsuite. common. properties The absolute path to the common properties of all the tests (see the property commonProperties) testsuite. report.dir The absolute path to the directory of the final report.
+More details on the output name are available in the section Specific Custom Properties . testsuite. test.path The current test absolute path in the filesystem. testsuite. test. properties The absolute path to the custom properties of the current test (see the property customPropertiesExtension) testsuite. common. properties The absolute path to the common properties of all the tests (see the property commonProperties) testsuite. report.dir The absolute path to the directory of the final report.